-Welcome to the Mount Wachusett Community College Police Department web site.
-The MWCC Campus Police Department consists of nine very dedicated, professional law enforcement officers who are committed to providing a safe educational environment for students, staff, faculty and visitors.
-The Campus Police Department is dedicated to the Community Policing Philosophy; providing pro-active service through inter-departmental and inter-agency collaboration to meet the ever-changing needs of the college community.
+Welcome to the Mount Wachusett Community College Police and Public Safety Department website.
+The MWCC Campus Police and Public Safety Department consists of nine very dedicated, professional law enforcement officers who are committed to providing a safe educational environment for students, staff, faculty and visitors.
+The Campus Police and Public Safety Department is dedicated to the Community Policing Philosophy; providing pro-active service through inter-departmental and inter-agency collaboration to meet the ever-changing needs of the college community.
 We welcome input from the college community regarding security issues, needs, and concerns and pledge to work as partners with the college community to provide quality service.

-MWCC Police Officers are available for security escorts and for legal and personal advice, within the scope of their expertise.
-We work closely with the MWCC counselors and nursing department to assure that the legal, physical, and emotional needs of the community are met.
+MWCC Police Officers and Security Officers are available for security escorts and for legal and personal advice, within the scope of their expertise.
+We work closely with the MWCC counselors and student services to ensure that the legal, physical, and emotional needs of the community are met.

-The mission of the Mount Wachusett Community College Public Safety and Security Department is to maintain order, protect life and property and to preserve peace within the scope of the United States Constitution.
+The mission of the Mount Wachusett Community College Campus Police and Public Safety Department is to maintain order, protect life and property, and to preserve peace within the scope of the United States Constitution.
 Our pledge is to respond to the changing needs of the MWCC community in a professional, effective, and timely manner through resource collaboration in order to promote and enhance the quality of life within our college community.

 Values Central to Our Mission